About gifted children

 - get bored at preschool or school or stop trying when school lessons are about things they already know

-A child with high verbal ability might take over discussions with other people, especially at school.
-Or he might use this skill to avoid doing tasks he doesn’t like.
-A child with original ideas and creative solutions might find it tough to follow strict rules.
+Children with high verbal abilities might take over discussions with other people, especially at school.
+Or they might use this ability to avoid doing tasks they don’t like.

 If this sounds like your child, you can help him overcome challenges like these and make the most of his potential by supporting your child’s learning along with their social and emotional development.

 Your gifted and talented child might amaze you with deep questions about life and death or creative drawings that show the thinking and skills of an older child.

-Parents of gifted children say that keeping up with their child’s need for learning can be exciting, but it can be challenging and exhausting too.
-It can also take time to find resources to support your child’s learning.
+Keeping up with a gifted child’s need for learning can be exciting, but it can be challenging and exhausting too.
+It can also take time and money to find resources to support your child’s learning

-You might find that parents of other gifted children are a great source of information and ideas.
-You can meet other parents of gifted children through your child’s gifted programs or through an association for gifted and talented children in your state or territory.
+Parents of other gifted children can be a great source of information and ideas.
+You can meet them through your child’s gifted programs or through an association for gifted and talented children in your state or territory.

 The way you support your gifted child’s development depends on your family circumstances.
 For example, you might decide that you can’t afford extra dance classes for now.
 The main thing is to support your child’s development in the long term.